Skip to content

 Asset loading is typically performed asynchronously to avoid blocking the main thread.
 To do this we store a LoadHandle as a member of the scene and poll it during updates until the asset becomes available.

-The following example revisits the rotating cube scene and applies a texture to it:
+The following example revisits the rotating cube scene from the previous guide:

 #include <vglx/vglx.h>